esperanca-leonardo/quick-form-fill-backend/README.md

 # Quick Form Fill Backend

-Quick Form Fill Backend is an API developed in Spring Boot to manage CRUD (Create, Read, Update, Delete) operations for products.
+Quick Form Fill Backend is a simple API developed using Spring Boot, designed to manage CRUD (Create, Read, Update, Delete) operations for products.
+This backend service provides an easy way to handle product data, facilitating integration with front-end applications.